Redundancy Advice for Employers

 We are ranked for Employment Law in Wales by respected client guide the Legal 500.
 This provides independent assurance of the quality of our legal advice across all areas of employment law, including redundancy.

-We hold the Law Society’s Lexcel Quality Mark in recognition of the high legal standards of our firm and are regulated by the Solicitors Regulation Authority (SRA), ensuring we maintain the highest legal and professional standards at all times.
+We are regulated by the Solicitors Regulation Authority (SRA), ensuring we maintain the highest legal and professional standards at all times.

 We are equally happy to liaise with you in English or Welsh, with our firm including several Welsh speakers and a dedicated Welsh Language Co-ordinator.
 We are happy to communicate with you in person, through video conferencing, over the phone, by email or via whatever means are most convenient for you.